PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 #### Apply Modifiers
 Whether to apply [Modifiers](https://docs.blender.org/manual/en/latest/modeling/modifiers/index.html) during export or not.

+#### Export As Skeleton

+Excludes geometry data from the exported msh file, BUT ensures that the scene root has dummy geometry to satisfy the animation munger.

+#### Export With Animation

+Convert the active Action on the scene's armature to an SWBF animation and include it in the exported file.

+(Please see [Exporter Animation Options](#exporter-animation-options) for more details on the previous two parameters)

 ### Export Failures
 There should be few things that can cause an export to fail.
 Should you encounter one you can consult the list below for how to remedy the situation.
 If you're error isn't on the list then feel free to [Open an issue](https://github.com/SleepKiller/SWBF-msh-Blender-Export/issues/new), remember to attach a .blend file that reproduces the issue.